Melanostoma scalare: Description

-M. scalare can reach a length of 7–10 mm.
+Melanostoma scalare can reach a length of 7–10 mm.
 These hoverflies have a shining black thorax.
 The males are longer and slimmer than the females.
 Also, the male's abdomen is much thinner than that of the female.
 Further, the yellow markings of the male are roundish or diamond-shaped, while those of the female are triangular patches.

 Biology

 Little is known of its biology, but it is suspected to be general predator of small insects in leaf litter.
 Adults fly from April to November and inhabit gardens, meadows, and flowering bushes where they feed.
 The larvae are aphidiphagous.